binkley/homebrewery-files/witch.md

 ##### 🔍 Utility, Ritual & Trickery

 - **Control Weather** <br>
+  The Witch knows where they are and suits it to their liking &mdash; lightning or snow, hot or cold, or a fine day for a snack outside.

 - **Telepathy** <br>
+  No matter how far let's have a chat.
+A pity I can't show you my garden.

 #### Level 9 Witch Spells

 ##### 🛡️ Ally Buffs & Wards

+- **Foresight** <br>
+  For a time as you see what is truly there or will be, you can share this insight with others.

 - **Power Word Heal** <br>
   A Witch&rsquo;s soothing voice is so strong that it leads to full recovery though you may feel tired.

 - **Prismatic Wall** <br>
+  Beyond drama, colors make a stout barrier that you direct.

 ##### 📌 Damage & Control

 - **Imprisonment** <br>
+  _What should I do with this statue of you?
+Not that you're going anywhere._

 - **Power Word Kill** <br>
   A Witch&rsquo;s grim voice is so strong that it can kill.